 We showed students and new users steps to export and import MySQL and MariaDB databases a few days ago.
 Today’s post uses cPanel and phpMyAdmin to accomplish the same goal.

-Since a huge majority of WordPress setups use MySQL or MariaDB databases, this post also applies to those settings.
+Since most WordPress setups use MySQL or MariaDB databases, this post applies to those settings.
 As long as phpMyAdmin can connect to the database, it doesn’t matter what the database server is; you should be able to use the tool to get the job done.

 For those who don’t know what phpMyAdmin is, it is an open-source web-based tool that allows anyone to easily manage MySQL, MariaDB, and other databases from their web browsers.
 Instead of trying to understand SQL queries, use your web browsers to manage the databases.